Arkansas requires businesses to carry workers’ compensation insurance if they have more than three employees.

 Employers in Arkansas are required to pay the full amount of the workers’ compensation policy cost.
 It cannot be deducted from the worker’s pay.

 Farm laborers and real estate agents are not required to be covered by workers’ compensation.
-Domestic workers or employees of religious, nonprofit, or charitable organizations are also not required to have coverage.
+Domestic workers or employees of religious, nonprofit, or charitable organizations are not required to have coverage either.

 A self-employed person in Arkansas is also not required to carry workers’ compensation insurance but may opt to voluntarily purchase a policy.